“Bro, X REIT has a yield of 8%. Can invest or not?”

 The sponsor looks for properties to be placed into the initial portfolio of the REIT and may continue to provide a pipeline of assets for the REIT to acquire.
 The good sponsor also owns significant stakes in the REIT manager and the REIT.

 A strong sponsor usually offers a right-of-first-refusal (ROFR) of its properties to the REIT it’s sponsoring.
-This means that the sponsor will offer properties to the REIT first before offering it to any third-party companies.
+This means the sponsor will offer properties to the REIT first before offering it to any third-party companies.

 Meanwhile, AEIs refer to the revamping of a property to enhance its value, and hence, its future rental income.